El Paso Health Network

 Dove Population in El Paso

 Dove are a robust type of bird species that are able to successfully reproduce and thrive in large numbers.
 In North America, they are present in almost every country, and are especially abundant in the El Paso area.
-They are a favorite species among El Paso bird lovers because of their willingness to live in close proximity with humans.
+Because of their willingness to live in close proximity with humans, they are a favorite species among El Paso residents.

 The Columbidae Family

 Even in the hot climate of El Paso, there is a diverse number of avian species that make residential yards their home.
-One type of bird family in particular that is friendly to El Paso residents are that of the Columbidae family, and there are several species in this scientific family of birds found here.
+The Columbidae (doves and pigeons) family of birds are especially friendly to El Paso residents, and there are several species in this scientific family of birds found here.
 Most notably are dove, in which include mourning dove, white-winged dove, Eurasian collared dove, Inca dove, and rock dove (rock pigeon).

-• Mourning Dove: The mourning dove is a seed-eater that loves to make El Paso its year-round home.
+• Mourning Dove - The mourning dove is a seed-eater that loves to make El Paso its year-round home.
 Residents are fond of this bird because of their beautiful black round eyes and soothing "uoo-uoo" sounds.
 The presence of shady leaf trees or pine trees will give the mother dove a safe place to build her nest.
-The addition of a bird feeder and bird bath and will surely make your backyard their home with these accommodations.
+The addition of a bird feeder and bird bath and will surely make the morning dove feel settled.

-• White-winged Dove: A migrating bird that divides its time between the Southwest and Mexico.
+• White-winged Dove - A migrating bird that divides its time between the Southwest and Mexico.
 Some will remain through winter, especially in suburban backyards with trees and bird feeders.
 The white-winged dove is known by the long white strip on the front-side of both wings.
 It is also distinguished by its eyes, which are a small black pupil dot within an orange-brown ring.
 The eye area itself is surrounded by a small section of blue.
-Feeds on mostly seeds and weed-seeds, and occasionally fruits and berries.
+It feeds on mostly seeds and weed-seeds, and occasionally fruits and berries.

-• Eurasian Collared-Doves: This particular species of dove was introduced to the Bahamas in the 1970s, and made their way to Florida by around the 1980s.
+• Eurasian Collared-Dove - This particular species of dove was introduced to the Bahamas in the 1970s, and made their way to Florida around the 1980s.
 Since then, they've easily adapted throughout most of North America.
-Eurasian Collared Dove are larger than other dove species, and mostly recognized by a black collar shape on the backside of the neck contrasting a light grey body.
+The Eurasian Collared Dove is larger than other dove species, and mostly recognized by a black collar shape on the backside of the neck that contrasts its light grey body.

-• Inca Dove: This dove has a small body with a long tail, small head and short legs.
-At first glance, you will notice the scaly pattern on its wings and chest.
+• Inca Dove - Recognized by a small head and body, long tail and short legs.
+At first glance, you'll notice the scaly pattern on its wings and chest.
 If you look close enough, you will see a dark center to their eyes with a red outline.
 The inca dove population will spend the entire year in the El Paso area.

-• Rock Dove: The rock dove is a member of the bird family Columbidae (doves and pigeons).
-This bird is commonly referred to as a "pigeon."
+• Rock Dove - The rock dove is commonly referred to as a "pigeon."
 They often fly in pairs or large groups, and will congregate in parking lots, yards with food, and power lines.
-It is believed that The rock dove was the first bird to be domesticated around 4500 B.C.
+It is believed that the rock dove was the first bird to be domesticated around 4500 BC.
 They have extraordinary homing capabilities that enable them to deliver messages by navigating from their home lofts to specific destinations, and back again.
+The rock pigeon likes to hang around parking lots of restaurants and downtown areas where food scraps can be found.
 Read more about this amazing bird at tpwd.texas.gov

 Crop Milk